 No Obligation and transparency 24/7.
 Instantly compare live rates and costs from our network of lenders across the country.
 Real-time accurate rates and closing costs for a variety of loan programs custom to your specific situation.

 Finding your dream home certainly has its challenges.
-The time that it takes to find that home that you have been thinking about, in the perfect location for you, while also fitting into your budget can quickly add up and feel daunting.
+The time it takes to find that home you have been thinking about in the perfect location for you while also fitting into your budget can quickly add up and feel daunting.

-The current 2022 housing forecast for Washington shows that housing inventory is still very tight.
-Building your dream home could be a great solution for you because you’re in control of the location and involved in choosing the home’s specific traits which truly makes it yours.
+The current 2024 housing forecast for Washington shows that housing inventory is still very tight.
+Building your dream home could be a great solution for you because you’re in control of the location and involved in choosing the home’s specific traits, which truly makes it yours.

-We’ve put together our thoughts on why building your new home could be the best option for you and what to think about while calculating the cost of construction.
+We’ve gathered our thoughts on why building your new home could be your best option and what to think about while calculating the construction cost.
 Read on for more details.

-Building your own home can be very exciting because you get to choose every detail and create your dream home from the ground up which makes it feel like your own from the get-go.
-You also get to choose the location which is a critical factor in choosing your primary residence, vacation home, or investment property.
+Building your own home can be very exciting because you get to choose every detail and create your dream home from the ground up, making it feel like your own from the get-go.
+You also get to choose the location, which is a critical factor in choosing your primary residence, vacation home, or investment property.

-Once your new home is complete you can rest easy knowing that since everything in your home is new you most likely won’t have to replace anything any time soon unlike moving into an existing home, which could end up saving you some money.
+Once your new home is complete, you can rest easy knowing that since everything in your home is new, you most likely won’t have to replace anything any time soon, unlike moving into an existing home, which could save you some money.

 Related: Best Investment Properties in Seattle, WA